Daredevil (Marvel Comics character): Fictional character biography

 Matthew Murdock is born in Hell's Kitchen, a working-class Irish-American district of New York City.
 Suffering from post-partum depression, his mother, Maggie, abandons the family and becomes a nun.
 His father, Jack Murdock, is a struggling professional boxer.
 Matt's father is loving but controlling and over-protective, and physically abusive on one instance.
-As a youth, Matt Murdock is struck by a truck carrying radioactive materials.
-The accident blinds him, but gives him enhanced senses that give him extraordinary perception of his environment.
+As a youth, Matt Murdock pushes an older man out of the way of a careening, out-of-control truck containing chemicals; while Matt manages to push the man out of the path of the truck, the truck crashes and spills its radioactive chemical contents onto Matt.
+The accident blinds him but gives him enhanced senses and powers that give him extraordinary perception of his environment.
 Matt is mentored by Stick, a mysterious sensei.
 Matt attends Columbia University and meets Foggy Nelson and Elektra Natchios.
 Nelson becomes Murdock's best friend, and Elektra becomes Matt's first serious girlfriend.
 Jack Murdock refuses to throw a fight on orders from a gangster called the Fixer, because he does not want to be humiliated in front of his son.
 As a result, the Fixer has Jack killed.
 Matt is driven to bring his father's killers to justice, and eventually does so.
 The Fixer dies of a heart attack when he is confronted by Matt.
 As a result of Matt taking revenge, Stick ends his training, believing that Matt is undisciplined.
 Matt and Foggy found a law firm, Nelson and Murdock.
 Matt begins a second career as a costumed vigilante.